DanielSSilva/blog/content/post/create-private-endpoint-resourceID.md

 </a>

 - **Connection Method**: Select the “_Connect to an Azure resource by resource ID or alias._”.
-- **resourceID or alias:** You need to have the _resourceID_ of the resource you want to link to the private endpoint.
+- **ResourceID or alias:** You need to have the _resourceID_ of the resource you want to link to the private endpoint.
 In this case, it is the ResourceID of the storage account.
 It looks like this: `/subscriptions/<subscriptionID>/resourceGroups/<target resource group>/providers/Microsoft.Storage/storageAccounts/<target storage>`
 - **Target sub-resource:** This will depend on what you want to connect to.
 In this case, it is the blob service.
 - **Request message**: This will be visible in the Storage Account connections.
 Consider including information that helps the owner know that you are the owner of this private endpoint.